Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/brainstorm-wedges/entry.typ

         )

     ],
-    image("./wedgeone.png"),
+    image("./wedges.svg"),
     [
         #nb_heading([Snow Plow], level: 1)
         #nb_pro_con(
         pros: [
-        - It is slanted at the bottom to take advantage of normal force.
+        - It is slanted at the bottom to give mechanical advantage.
         - The back is flat and will be easier to mount.
         - It could possibly double as a skirt.
         ],
         cons: [
         -  The shape is odd and would be hard to create.
         - The protrusion at the top may limit the effectiveness.
-        - The slant is less so it would not be able to take advantage of normal force as well.
+        - Not as slanted as the wedges.
         - It would not allow the robot to go over the barrier.
         ]
     )
     ],
-    image("./snowplow.png"),
+    image("./plow.svg"),
     [
         #nb_heading([Arms], level: 1)
         #nb_pro_con(